“But how is that possible?” Ragna asked.

 Ragna creased her brow.
 “Of course.
 Who doesn’t?”

 As Twice had to remain connected to the world tree and the planet’s core, they could not fight Nidhogg, lest Aes fell apart.
 In their stead, three siblings took it upon themselves to destroy Nidhogg and protect their people.
 Odin, Willow and Saint Trutner.
-They fought for nine days and nine nights.
-And as a new dawn was rising, Odin pierced Nidhogg with his spear Gungnir.
-Nidhogg was dead.
-In his last breath, Nidhogg laughed, cursing at Odin that as long as this world remains, there shall never be peace.
-The Trutner siblings became the heroes of Aes.
-For their deeds, Twice gifted each of them eight runes.
+They fought for nine days and nine nights and finally killed the monster.
+The Trutner siblings became the heroes of Aes and for their deeds, Twice gifted each of them eight runes.
 They asked the siblings to use them and flourish the world, so Aes could grow to live without them.
 And the Trutner siblings followed.
 They each built the foundation for a new kingdom.
 But they feared the difference of the kingdoms would lead to strife.
 So, they decided to share their runes.
 One language, one god and one world.
 From that day forth, all humans would speak in the same tongue, so if another great evil were to rise, mankind could unite and prevail.

-“Besides those Kaiser Conspiracy lunatics, most experts believe that the existence of this Nidhogg is fabricated”, said Altera.
-“But they believe that Twice really gifted us their language.”
+“While Nidhogg’s existence is accepted as fabricated…,” said Altera.
+“Most experts believe that Twice really gifted us their language.”

 “There are two reasons for that.”
 Altera raised her index finger.
-“One, utilizing the power in a rune is an incredibly convoluted process that is unlikely to be achieved, unless one knows what to do.
+“One, utilizing the power in a rune is an incredibly convoluted process that’s unlikely to be achieved, unless one knows what to do.
 And two.”
 She raised another finger.
 “I don’t know how it is in the other kingdoms, but I assume they handle it in the same way.
-The military, who had inherited the knowledge from Odin Trutner, concealed the truth to prevent abuse.
+The Vikings, who had inherited the knowledge from Odin Trutner, concealed the truth to prevent abuse.
 Unlike Flyga, every idiot can learn how to use runes with enough patience.
 Just imagine what would happen if every citizen could easily access their power.”
 Twisting her lips, Altera shook her head.
-She shuddered in horror as her eyes glimpsed into a future full of anarchy and chaos.
-Where youth would not help grandmothers across the streets, where all rules of bureaucracy and proper grammar would be ignored and worst of all, pizza with durian on it, would not be considered the affront against humanity that it was.
-Her vision disappeared and Altera hawked.
 “As such, only soldiers 3rd class or higher are taught how to use it.
-Since I am a Valkyrie in-training, I was also learned how to use them.
-But you have to understand, revealing the secret is punishable with the death penalty.”
+Since I am a Valkyrie in-training, I was an exception.
+But you’ve to understand, revealing the secret is punishable with the death penalty.”

 “Then why are you telling us?”
 Eric asked.

-“Considering the hardships, we might face in Utgard – not mention what could lie beyond – if you don’t learn how to use runes, you will likely die.
-And if keeping you alive means that I will be executed, then I will gladly accept my fate.”
+“Considering the hardships we might face in Utgard – not to mention what could lie beyond – if you don’t learn how to use runes, you will likely die.
+And if keeping you alive means that I’ll be executed, then I will gladly accept my fate.”

 “It takes about a day until we reach the archipelago.”
 Altera continued.
-“So, the situation is the perfect opportunity to teach you how the runes work.”
+“So, this is the perfect opportunity to teach you how the runes work.”

 Altera opened her bag and brought out two pens and a paper stack she had bought earlier from a store near the pier.
 She dropped the papers on the ground.
 It landed with a loud thud and reached the lower half of Altera’s shins.

-“While humanity shares the same language, Twice still only gave eight runes to each Trutner sibling and, they only knew how to teach the power of their own runes.
-And as they had founded one kingdom each, it means that each kingdom has access to eight runes.
-Since we are from Veil, we can only harness the power of the eight runes, Odin Trutner had received from Twice.
+“While humanity shares the same language, Twice still only gave eight runes to each Trutner sibling.
+Twice never intended for any of the siblings or their followers to have more than eight.
+And as the siblings had founded one kingdom each, it means that each kingdom has only access to the power of the eight runes, Twice intended them to have.
+They soft-locked it basically, and since we are from Veil, we can only harness the runes Odin had received from Twice.
 The other 16 belong to Avalon and Kemet-Raa.”

 Altera picked up the topmost paper sheet.
 With her pen, she scribbled eight symbols on it and showed it to her companions.
 “These are the eight runes we can utilize.
 Fehu, Hagal, Teiwaz, Ura, Naudiz, Isan, Burisaz, and Iwaz.
 Don’t even bother to try and learn the other 16.
 Tests have already proven that humans born in Veil can only learn these eight.
-And out of these eight, every person can only use a maximum of three.
-Which three differs from individual to individual, but usually it is related to your personality.
-A few exceptions can use more.
-But those are highly talented individuals.
-Furthermore, it taxes your soul.”
+And out of these eight, most can only use a maximum of three.
+Which three differs from individual to individual, but usually it is related to your personality.”

 “And how does this allow you to use magic?”
 Ragna asked.
 She held the sheet of paper high up and covered the cyclopean window with it.
 Her mind formed various ways to extract the secret out of the runes.
 From threatening to burn the paper to sacrificing goats during a full moon, she indulged in every possibility, not caring for how silly it would be.